jdbostonbu-ops/DeveloperPlayhouse/README.md

 # 📖 About the Project
 The Playhouse is a space to express yourself through code and color.
 It serves as a bridge between learning and doing:
-- **Education:** Includes links to the Google online courses and MDN (developer.mozilla.org) resources used to build this site.
+- **Education:** Includes links to the Google online courses and MDN (developer.mozilla.org) resources that I used to build this site.
 - **Testing:** A dedicated space to test your code and experiment with "features" (not bugs).
 - **Creation:** Use the interactive canvas to build your masterpiece, then save your creation to your local machine before the machines take over.